voreille/histolung/README.md

 - [ ] Handle carefully magnifications fore each WSIsi
 - [ ] Add more unit tests for module Y.
 - [ ] Add attention channel for multilabel output?
-- [ ] Check finetuning with batchnorm and dropout
 - [ ] Implement a wrapper for each feature extractor with finetuning logic
 - [ ] Implement multi-gpu support with torch.nn.DistributedDataParallel
 - [ ] make usage of the word tile or patch consistent
 - [ ] check the weight for BCEWithLogitsLoss
 - [ ] set the seeds!
+- [ ] organize better the paths for multiple models and datasets

 ## Project Organization